koskath/arete2/course_content/SC/final_md_files/Lecture2/lecture_2_slide_17_the-core-idea-the-globe-is-the-system.md

-# The Core Idea – The globe is the system
+# Slide 17 of Lecture 2 contains information about The Core Idea – The globe is the system
 # The image 1 in slide 17 of lecture 2 contains multiple intersecting geometric shapes and annotated points:

 1. **Central Triangle**: A large, bold triangle is situated in the middle.
 The vertices of the triangle are labeled as \( M_1 \), \( M_2 \), and \( K \).